grand-stack/grandstack.io/docs/neo4j-graphql-js.md

 `neo4j-graphql-js` can augment the provided GraphQL schema to add

-- auto-generated mutations and queries
+- auto-generated mutations and queries (including resolvers)
 - ordering and pagination fields

-> NOTE: neo4j-graphql-js does not currently support the `filter` parameter, as currently implemented in the Neo4j-GraphQL database plugin.
+- filter fields

 To add these augmentations to the schema use either the [`augmentSchema`](neo4j-graphql-js-api.md#augmentschemaschema-graphqlschema) or [`makeAugmentedSchema`](neo4j-graphql-js-api.md#makeaugmentedschemaoptions-graphqlschema) functions exported from `neo4j-graphql-js`.